Gladwell-Dev/Jakarta-EE-Systems-projects-/README.md

 ## Core Features

 - Graduate registration and secure authentication
-- Internship listing management with deadlines
+- Internship listing management with deadlines.
 - Application submission and tracking
-- Automated email notifications on application status updates
+- Automated email notifications on application status updates.
-- Admin dashboard for reviewing and managing applications
+- Admin dashboard for reviewing and managing applications.
 - Full CRUD operations on internship and applicant records.

 ---